Ringmore

-Ringmore is a village and a civil parish located on the coast of Devon, England.The population taken at the 2011 census was 208.
+Ringmore is a village and civil parish in the South Hams district, on the coast of Devon, England.
+The population taken at the 2011 census was 208.

 History

-Ringmore was first mentioned in the Domesday Book, in which it was referred to as "Reimore".
-Until 1908, there was a manor (or estate) located in Ringmore.
+The earliest surviving record of Ringmore is in the Domesday Book, in which it is referred to as "Reimore".
+Until 1908, there was a manor (or estate) in Ringmore.
 Due to the absence of a lord in the manor, there are no official written records of the past of the village.

-The small sandy bay located at the coast was once Ringmore's "port".
-From here the boats departed that went fishing for pilchards and to rescue seafarers wrecked on the rocks near Burgh Island.
+The small sandy bay on the coast was once Ringmore's "port".
+From here boats went fishing for pilchards and to rescue seafarers wrecked on the rocks near Burgh Island.

 Description

 Ringmore is a village on the coast of Devon, England, at the head of a valley.
 From the village one can see Bigbury Bay and Aymore Cove.
 Within it are two 13th-century buildings, namely its Church of All Hallows and The Journey's End inn, previously known as The New Inn.
 The church of All Hallows is early English in style (13th-century); the tower with its spire is also of that date and stands to the south of the nave.
 The nave, chancel and two transepts have plain lancets without any tracery.
 Some of the windows have been renewed.